textileio/papers/draft.md

 outputs from various well-established cryptographic hash functions, addressing size \[and\] encoding considerations" [@protocollabsMultihash].
-That addressing system confers several benefits to the network, including tamper resistance (i.e., a given piece of content has not been modified en route if its hash matches what we were expecting), de-duplication (i.e., the same content from different peers will produce the same hash address), and data-corruption (again if a hash matches what we were expecting, we know it is complete).
+That addressing system confers several benefits to the network, including tamper resistance (i.e. a given piece of content has not been modified en route if its hash matches what we were expecting), de-duplication (i.e. the same content from different peers will produce the same hash address), and data-corruption (again if a hash matches what we were expecting, we know it is complete).
 Additionally, IPFS content-based addresses are immutable and universally unique.

-![The cryptographic hash of content is used to make a request to the network of IPFS Peers.
-Using the built-in routing mechanisms and a distributed hash table (DHT), Peers hosting the requested content are identified and content is returned.](figures/Hash_Request.png){#fig:contentaddressing height="350px"}
+![The cryptographic hash of content is used to make a request to the network of IPFS peers.
+Using the built-in routing mechanisms and a distributed hash table (DHT), peers hosting the requested content are identified and content is returned.](figures/Hash_Request.png){#fig:contentaddressing height="350px"}

-While content-based addressing doesn't dictate to a Peer *how* to get a piece of content, IPFS (via libp2p[^3]) does provide a system for moving content across the network.
+While content-based addressing doesn't dictate to a peer *how* to get a piece of content, IPFS (via libp2p[^3]) does provide a system for moving content across the network.
 On the IPFS network, a client who wants specific content requests the CID from the network of IPFS hosts.
-The client's request is routed to the first host capable of fulfilling the request (i.e., the first host that is actively storing the content behind the given CID).
+The client's request is routed to the first host capable of fulfilling the request (i.e. the first host that is actively storing the content behind the given CID).
 The IPFS network can be seen as a distributed file system, with many of the benefits that come with this type of system design.